Coresets remembered and items forgotten: submodular maximization with deletions: Introduction

 The rest of the paper is organized as follows.
 We formally define the robust coreset problem in Section~\ref{section:definition}.
-The proposed algorithm that constructs a robust coreset is presented and analyzed in Section~\ref{section:algorithm}.
-Related work is discussed in Section~\ref{section:related}, and a short conclusion is presented in Section~\ref{section:conclusion}.
+Related work is discussed in Section~\ref{section:related}.
+The proposed streaming and offline algorithms are presented and analyzed in Sections~\ref{section:streaming} and~\ref{section:offline}, respectively.
+Our empirical evaluation is conducted in Section~\ref{section:experiment}, followed by a short conclusion in Section~\ref{section:conclusion}.